 |Title:||Head Men's Basketball Coach|

-In 2011, Satran was named as the New England Representatitve to the nominating committee of the National Association of Basketball Coaches (NABC) for the NABC Division III All Star game
+In 2011, Satran was named as the New England representative to the nominating committee of the National Association of Basketball Coaches (NABC) for the NABC Division III All Star game, a post he continues to fill.

 As an assistant at Connecticut College, Satran helped recruit and develop one of the most successful teams in recent Division III basketball history.
 In 1998, Connecticut College finished 22-4, earned their first ever NCAA Tournament appearance and subsequent advance to the NCAA Division III "Sweet Sixteen."
 In 1999, Connecticut College reached the NCAA Division III Final Four, posted an undefeated regular season record, earned a number one national ranking and a number one New England ranking.